City Rail Link

 The current project is an adapted version of previous proposals to improve rail access to Auckland's city centre with the first proposals dating back to the 1920s.
 The increase in rail patronage in Auckland during the early 21st century, particularly after the opening of Britomart Transport Centre in 2003, led to renewed interest in the scheme.
 The 2012 Auckland Spatial Plan highlighted the CRL as the most important transport investment for Auckland and the project has enjoyed strong public support.
 Its planning and funding have also been the subject of controversy.

 In June 2013, the central government announced its support for the project with a construction commencement date of 2020, four years later than Auckland Council's preferred start date of 2016.
 Prime Minister John Key announced in January 2016 that central government funding for the project had been confirmed, allowing Auckland Council to start construction of the main works from 2018, with central funds guaranteed to flow from 2020.

 Preliminary stages of construction, including the relocation of stormwater infrastructure and tunnelling in the vicinity of the Commercial Bay redevelopment, began in 2016.
+Contracts for tunnel boring and construction of the CRL stations were awarded in July 2019, with major works beginning soon after.

-The City Rail Link is scheduled for completion in 2024.
+Test trains commenced on 13 February 2025.
+The City Rail Link is scheduled to open for passenger travel in early-2026.